Area-53-Robotics/53D-High-Stakes-Notebook/entries/event-observations/speedway-sig.typ

   ],
   table.cell[
     = What we noticed
-    - When both of the blue alliance members were guarding the positive corner and wall stake, 2011k used the window to score a red ring onto the mobile goal.
+    - When both of the blue alliance members were guarding the positive corner and wall stake, 2011K used the window to score a red ring onto the mobile goal.
-    - Since 2011K was in the positive corner and 2011J was in the negative corner, the blue alliance was able to score three rings onto the  wall stake.
+    - Since 2011K was in a positive corner and 2011J was in a negative corner, the blue alliance was able to score three rings onto the wall stake.

   ],